fennel-ai/client/docs/pages/api-reference/sources/mongo.md

 #### Errors
 <Expandable title="Connectivity Issues">
-Fennel tries to test the connection with your MongoDB during `commit` itself so any connectivity issue (e.g. wrong host name, username, password etc) is flagged as as an error during commit with the real Fennel servers.
+Fennel tries to test the connection with your MongoDB during `commit` itself so any connectivity issue (e.g. wrong host name, username, password etc) is flagged as an error during commit with the real Fennel servers.

 Note: Mock client can not talk to any external data source and hence is unable to